louayx14/test/README.md

 # LimitRanger Smart Contract

 ## Contract addresses
-Always make sure you interact with the real UniLimit smart contract.
+Always make sure you interact with the real LimitRanger smart contract.

 The LimitRanger contract addresses for the different networks are: